matomo-org/docker/README.md

 - Database Server: `db`
 - Login: `root`
 - Password: MYSQL_ROOT_PASSWORD
-- Database Name: piwik (or you can choose)
+- Database Name: matomo (or you can choose)

 And leave the rest as default.